DBMS Tutorial

 1. Data security: DBMSs provide many features to protect the data from unauthorized access, such as user authentication, access controls, and encryption.

-1. Data integrity: DBMSs enforce rules to ensure that the data is accurate and consistent, such as constraints that prevent data from being entered into the database unless it meets certain conditions.
+2. Data integrity: DBMSs enforce rules to ensure the data is accurate and consistent, such as constraints preventing data from being entered into the database unless it meets certain conditions.

 Disadvantages: